colhountech/colhountech.github.io/_posts/2015-12-19-prime-numbers-series-part-1.md

 Let's see if we can look for bigger number.
 I came across a library recently called System.Numerics which can deal with big integers.
 Let's give it a spin.

-Before we start looking for primes larger that 9223372036854775783, let's search for our first test prime of so that we can benchmark the difference between a long seach and a BigInteger search.
+Before we start looking for primes larger that 9223372036854775783, let's search for our first test prime of so that we can benchmark the difference between a long search and a BigInteger search.

 There are a few new concepts here.
 Firstly, there is no Math.Sqrt() for BigInteger, so we had to roll our own.
 Here is a sample on getting the Sqrt of a BigInteger.
 I have implemented this as an extension method.
-This is derived from the following slackover post with a few optonisiations.

-Here is the code to calculate the sqrt.
+This is derived from the following stackoverflow post with a few tweaks.
+Here is the code to calculate the sqrt:

           public static BigInteger Sqrt(this BigInteger n)
             {